 I work hard on my branding, and I reach out to everybody who might want to collaborate with me, which has definitely helped generate sales.
 I was recently in a collaboration with a couple of other food entrepreneurs to sell care packages with our products, and it really paid off.
 Newsletters have also been helpful.
 Don’t be afraid to ask for support and reach out to everyone who can help promote your company.

-Advertisement: You can buy Nordic crisps online at the Hungry Bird Eats shop.
+Advertisement: You can buy Nordic crisps online at the Hungry Bird Eats shop and at Fair Fashionista Shop.
 They taste amazing on their own, but even better with a nice dip, such as my super easy feta cheese dip that everybody loves🙂